Chazzers/js-bootcamp/notes.md

 A binding with a value is not stuck with that value, it can be changed.
 If you ask for the value of an empty binding, you’ll get undefined.

-A single let statement may define multiple bindings.
+A single **let** statement may define multiple bindings.
 The definitions must be separated by commas.

-The words var and const can also be used to create bindings, in a way similar to let.
+The words **var** and **const** can also be used to create bindings, in a way similar to let.

 The word const stands for constant.
 It defines a constant binding which points at the same value for as long as it lives.
 This is useful for bindings that give a name to a value so that you can easily refer to it later.

 ### Binding Names

-Binding names can be any word, It can also contain digits as long as the first character isn’t a digit.
+**Binding names** can be any word, It can also contain digits as long as the first character isn’t a digit.
 A binding name may include $ or _ but no other punctuation or special characters.

-Words with a special meaning such as let are keywords and the may not be used as binding names.
+Words with a special meaning such as let are keywords and the may **not** be used as binding names.

 ### Alle binding names:

-break case catch class const continue debugger default delete do else enum export extends false finally for function if implements import interface in instanceof let new package private protected public return static super switch this throw true try typeof var void while with yield
+`break case catch class const continue debugger default delete do else enum export extends false finally for function if implements import interface in instanceof let new package private protected public return static super switch this throw true try typeof var void while with yield`

 ### The environment

-De verzameling bindings en hun waarden die bestaan op een bepaalde tijd heet: The Environment.
+De verzameling bindings en hun waarden die bestaan op een bepaalde tijd heet: **The Environment**.

 ### Functions

-Een function is een stukje van een script dat is verpakt in een waarde.
+Een **function** is een stukje van een script dat is verpakt in een waarde.
 Deze waarden kunnen toegevoegd worden om het verpakte script uit te voeren.

-Het uitvoeren van een function heet een function call: function myFunction(){…};
+Het uitvoeren van een function heet een **function call**:

+`function myFunction(){…};`

-De waarden binnen de haakjes van de functions zijn parameters en worden alleen binnen de functie gebruikt.
-Waarden die gegeven worden aan functions heten arguments.
+De values binnen de haakjes van de functions zijn **parameters** en worden alleen binnen de functie gebruikt.
+Waarden die gegeven worden aan functions heten **arguments**.

 De prompt function wordt vrijwel nooit gebruikt omdat je geen controle hebt over styling.

-###Console.log function
+### Console.log function

+`console.log();`

-Met de console.log(); functie worden de argumenten binnen de haakjes als tekst-output gezet in de web-console.
+Met deze functie worden de argumenten binnen de haakjes als tekst-output gezet in de web-console.

 ### Return values

-Het laten zien van een “dialog box” of het schrijven van text naar een scherm is een side effect.
+Het laten zien van een “dialog box” of het schrijven van text naar een scherm is een **side effect**.
 Veel functies zijn bruikbaar door hun side-effects.
 Functions kunnen ook values produceren.

-Wanneer een function een value produceert, wordt dit gedaan door de keyword: return.
+Wanneer een function een value produceert, wordt dit gedaan door het keyword: `return`.
 Alles wat een waarde produceert is een expression in JS, wat betekent dat function calls gebruikt kunnen worden binnen grotere expressions.

 ### Control Flow